ssling0817/Online-Photo-Exploring-App-with-Real-Time-Interaction/README.md

 interact with others in real time, using JAVA and MySQL.
 Utilized following, hashtag, and personal networks to customize features with user categorization.

+This project uses Model-View-Controller framework.
+• View (.fxml): Used Scene Builder to create the GUI.
+• Model & Controller (.java): Main function.

 ```
 Command to start the application after opening MySQL database.
 • javac --module-path $env:PATH_TO_FX --add-modules=javafx.controls,javafx.fxml,javafx.swing -cp ".;mysql-connector-java-8.0.20.jar" *.java